 “And I chose you, Jeff.
 You’re the one.
 You’re the only one, Jeff!
 I chose you!”

-This was, of course, even more famously emulated in the original title sequence seen on airings of episodes up through the 70s, as well as the American airings, and can now only be seen (for right now AND as far as I know…those of you with the 2009 and Blu-Ray sets, please enlighten me) on the 2007 Network Randall and Hopkirk (Deceased) Special Edition’s Disc Five episodes and on YouTube.
+This was, of course, even more famously emulated in the original title sequence seen on airings of episodes up through the 70s, as well as the American airings, and can now only be seen on the 2007 Network Randall and Hopkirk (Deceased) Special Edition and 2009 re-release’s Disc Five episodes, and on all of the Blu-Ray set’s episodes.

 “Jeff, it’s alright, Jeannie can’t see or hear me!
 Nobody can!
 Only you, Jeff, only you!”